 Madaké in America

 Madaké has been planted extensively in the southeastern States which often have ideal climates for its growth.
 Some groves have been lovingly looked after for decades like Keiji Oshima’s grove at Haiku Bamboo Nursery located Hendersonville, North Carolina.
-To date, I have harvest madaké from three southeastern States.
+To date, Jon has harvested madaké from three southeastern States.
+He continues to find new groves, both wild and cultivated.